IbcAlpha/IBC/userguide.md

 When the password is included in the configuration file, IBController allows it to be in an encrypted form so that casual observers cannot see the actual password, for example while you are editing the configuration file.

 Note however that the encryption is very simple and easily reversed by anyone who knows the encryption technique, so it does not remove the need to store the configuration file securely.
+It can also cause problems if your password has certain characters in certain positions (due to a deficiency in the encryption algorithm): therefore it is advisable not to use the paswword encryption facility, provided you make sure your IBController configuration file is stored in a safe place and you don't leave it open in an editor while the computer is unattended or overlooked.

 To encrypt your password, run the following command from the IBController directory: